Samuel Woodrow Williams: NAACP

 In the 1950s Williams began his association with the Atlanta branch of the NAACP.
 He joined the executive branch and later became president in 1957.

 During his time as president Williams engaged in his first legal battle in January 1958 when the NAACP filed suit against Atlanta's school board and forced it to begin what became a long and fraught process of compliance with Brown v.
 Board of Education.
 After the Montgomery Bus Boycott, Reverend John Porter and Williams filed suit against the segregated Atlanta trolley system with and won in 1959.
-Williams and the NAACP pushed flr education reform, desegregation of hotels and restaurants, and challenged hotel misconduct and discrimination.
+Williams and the NAACP pushed for education reform, desegregation of hotels and restaurants, and challenged hotel misconduct and discrimination.

 Atlanta Student Movement

 Williams played a key role in the Atlanta Student Movement.
 The movement was characterized by an appeal that composed both their complaints as well as their desired goals for proposed change.
 Williams was one of the adults that encouraged students to draft "An Appeal for Human Rights," the manifesto of the Atlanta Student Movement.
 This appeal was published in early March 1960 in the Atlanta newspapers and the New York Times.

 As the NAACP president Williams pledged full support to this act of civil resistance.
 They conducted a nonviolent protest and civil disobedience that produced productive dialogues between activists and government authorities.
 Forms of protest and/or civil disobedience included boycotts and sit ins that contributed to the Civil Rights Movement.

 During the same year Williams became a founding member and a vice president of the Southern Christian Leadership Council (SCLC).

 The SCLC is an African American Civil Rights organization that began in 1957.
 SCLC's goal is to form an organization whose trademark is of peace and non-violence.
-Although during the initial years of operation, leaders like Martin Luther King Jr. and Williams encountered repression from white organization, police and the Ku Klux Klan.
+During the initial years of operation, leaders like Martin Luther King Jr. and Williams encountered repression from white organization, police and the Ku Klux Klan.
 SCLC advocates for the involvement of churches in political activism.
 Members of the SCLC were harassed, threatened and attacked, yet Williams and others believed the church should continue to include social-political activity.